FHIR/sushi/CONTRIBUTING.md

 ### Coding Practices

-Code that is contributed to this project should be done in a personal fork of this repository and follow the coding practices specified in our Best Practices documentation (coming soon!).
+Code that is contributed to this project should be done in a personal fork of this repository and follow the coding practices specified in our Best Practices documentation in [BEST-PRACTICES.md](BEST-PRACTICES.md).

 ### Before Submitting a Pull Request